cikenceyy/Baslangic-Seviyesi-WEB-Uygulamalari/README.md

 ## TO DO APP
-  new to do add
+  new to do add,
-  to do change
+  to do check,
-  to do delete
+  to do delete,
   to do statu change
   ![to-do-app](https://user-images.githubusercontent.com/111642879/193290485-4319abf2-5aa1-45b3-8bba-b78def68cd25.png)